87andrewh/WeirdAntiCheatIdeas/README.md

 - Increasing cheater cost of reentry, higher level for comp, price tag, 2FA
   - Sandbox highly skilled new accounts, or accounts with recently changed passwords or IP, or are behind a VPN
   - Stricter identification requirements for top ~1% ranks
-- Foliage that matches pixel bot color.
+- Messing with pixel bots by changing in-game colors.
+- Feasibility of hardware security, secure enclaves

 ### Deterence:
 - Give up on permabans?
 Isn't there always eventually a workaround?
-- False positive quantification, defining and constraining cost
+- False-positive quantification, defining and constraining cost
 - Integrate with VAC
 - Shadowban.
 Populate servers with some bots.
 Give them their own leaderboards.